symfony/symfony-docs/reference/constraints/Cascade.rst

-In the following example, the :class:`Symfony\\Component\\Validator\\Constraints\\Cascade` constraint will tell the validator to validate all fields of the class, including constraints that are set in the child classes ``BookMetadata`` and ``Author``:
+In the following example, the :class:`Symfony\\Component\\Validator\\Constraints\\Cascade` constraint will tell the validator to validate all properties of the class, including constraints that are set in the child classes ``BookMetadata`` and ``Author``: